ibeerens/VCSA/README.md

 # vCenter Server deployment

 ## Automated deployment of the vCenter Server Appliance deployment
-Use the CLI installer to install, upgrade or migrate the vCenter Server.
+Use the CLI installer to silent install, upgrade or migrate a vCenter Server.
 In this example we use the CLI installer for installing a new VCSA using a Windows Operating system.
-The CLI installer use a JSON file for the VCSA install.
+The CLI installer use a JSON file for the deployment information of the VCSA install.

 # Windows environment PRE check
 The CLI installer for Windows requires a Microsoft Visual C++ Redistributable version 14.0.
 This can be checked with the following command: